matthew-brett/delocate/README.rst

 libraries.
 It is easy to link Python extensions against single architecture libraries by mistake, and therefore get single architecture extensions and / or libraries.
-In fact my scipy wheel is one such example, because I inadvertently linked against the homebrew libraries, which are x86_64 only.
+In fact my scipy wheel is one such example, because I inadvertently linked against the Homebrew libraries, which are x86_64 only.
 To check this you can use the ``--require-archs`` flag::

     $ delocate-wheel --require-archs=intel scipy-0.14.0-cp34-cp34m-macosx_10_6_intel.whl